Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Results on simulations

 \subsubsection{Training on \srolltwo{} simulations}

 The \srolltwo{} simulations \citep{Delouis:2019bub} are designed to accurately describe \planck's Gaussian noise component and non-Gaussian polarization systematics.
-Motivated by this, we train a CNN from the start on the 200,000 \srolltwo{} training simulations described in Section~\ref{ssec:sroll2_sims}.
-As usual, we use 190,000 simulations to perform weight optimization, and 10,000 for validation.
-We train on \planck's 143~GHz and 100~GHz channels simultaneously and use the same hyper-parameter values as for the Gaussian training, described in Section~\ref{ssec:training}.
-We stress that even though artificially augmented by forming new channel pair combinations, the \srolltwo{} training set is essentially built from $400$ sampled skies only.
-The testing is performed on $3\times10,000$ \srolltwo{} simulations with fixed $\tau=0.05$, 0.06 and 0.07, generated from the remaining 100 independent realizations that were not seen by the CNN during training.
+Motivated by this, we trained a CNN from the start on the 200,000 \srolltwo{} training simulations described in Sect.~\ref{ssec:sroll2_sims}.
+As usual, we used 190,000 simulations to perform weight optimization, and 10,000 for validation.
+We trained on \planck's 143~GHz and 100~GHz channels simultaneously and used the same hyperparameter values as for the Gaussian training, described in Sect.~\ref{ssec:training}.
+We stress that even though artificially augmented by forming new channel pair combinations, the \srolltwo{} training set was essentially built from $400$ sampled skies only.
+We tested on $3\times10,000$ \srolltwo{} simulations with fixed $\tau=0.05$, 0.06, and 0.07, generated from the remaining 100 independent realizations that the CNN did not ``see'' during training.

-Results obtained with this approach are displayed in Table~\ref{tab:sroll2_training}.
+Table~\ref{tab:sroll2_training} shows the results obtained with this approach.
 For the three input $\tau$ values we find a positive bias of $\sim0.4\sigma$.
-For $\tau=0.06$, the average learnt error $\overline{\sigma_{\rm NN}(\tau)}=0.0062$, slightly larger than for the two-channel Gaussian training but smaller than the scatter $\sigma(\tau_{\rm NN})=0.0070$ similar to what we see both for the Gaussian CNN and the HL likelihood inference (see Table~\ref{tab:gauss_training_sr_test}).
-As in the case of Gaussian NN training, the learnt error does not agree with the \srolltwo{} simulation scatter, therefore it cannot be used to infer the statistical uncertainty on $\tau_{\rm NN}$.
+For $\tau=0.06$, the average learned error $\overline{\sigma_{\rm NN}(\tau)}=0.0062$ is slightly larger than for the two-channel Gaussian training but smaller than the scatter $\sigma(\tau_{\rm NN})=0.0070$.
+We see similar results both for the Gaussian CNN and the HL likelihood inference (see Table~\ref{tab:gauss_training_sr_test}).
+As in the case of Gaussian NN training, the learned error does not agree with the \srolltwo{} simulation scatter, therefore it cannot be used to infer the statistical uncertainty on $\tau_{\rm NN}$.